Guidelines for the Management of Genital Herpes in New Zealand

 Like HSV-2, HSV-1 seroprevalence increases with increasing age and tends to be more common in women.7

-- Transmission occurs during skin-to-skin contact when virus is being shed.
+Transmission occurs during skin-to-skin contact when the virus is being shed.

-- Shedding of virus occurs during outbreaks and also when individuals are asymptomatic.
+Shedding of the virus occurs during outbreaks and also when individuals are asymptomatic.

 Most infections are acquired from someone who is unaware they are infected, who may have mild or asymptomatic infection.